ThePhD/ThePhD.github.io/_posts/2019-10-14-Allocator Hell.markdown

 }
 ```

-Now, what did I do if the allocators do not compare equal?
+Now, what must be done if the allocators do not compare equal?
 Well, not being equal means that they are -- apparently -- handles to _different_ heaps.
 What this means is that if I were to assign from the right to the left, and then overwrite things from the left container, I've essentially orphaned the `left`'s (`this`'s) memory, because they point to different heaps and have different valid operations!

 ...
 So I need to handle the one thing that normally would not happen in this case, which is I need to destroy and get rid of all the memory from `left` before writing over it with the content of `right`'s allocator: